Wordless Wednesday: What’s cuter than a sleeping baby?

 You can see here the beginnings of a new project.
 For an SCA competition, I’m researching, charting, and knitting medieval Egyptian socks.
 They’re coming along, but I’ve started (and completes, and ripped) the toe three times.
 Hope the fourth is the charm!

-Egyptian Medieval Socks Read Post »
+Egyptian Medieval Socks Read More »

 Time for another embroidery pattern!
 This one is based on a purportedly Byzantine brooch design I came across during a long-ago Google image search.
 I have yet to find that picture again, or anything corroborating it’s provenance or authenticity.
 That said, it’s a pretty design!
 I modified it from the one I used on my cup

-Embroidery Pattern: 6-point star Read Post »
+Embroidery Pattern: 6-point star Read More »

 I’m a quarter of the way done with the Baronial Coats of Arms.
 This one belongs to Phelim, the current Baron of Bryn Gwlad.
 His shield is amazingly simple and graphic, with translates well to a battlefield banner.
 I was afraid, however, of the large spaces being boring when translated to needlework.
 I elected to

-Baronial Shields: Phelim Read Post »
+Baronial Shields: Phelim Read More »